 SpinupWP focuses solely on WordPress, and most of its features are designed to fit within its platform.
 Unlike Cloudways, the dashboard is fast and clutter-free; it gives the impression that hosting a cloud server with WordPress is as easy.

 But SpinupWP doesn’t have advanced features, like the file manager and MY-PHP admin, for security reasons.
-Built-in features include server firewall, auto-patch updates, SSL, etc. You can choose a subdomain or subdirectory.
-Enabling a multisite network is as simple as changing a switch while creating a new site.
+Built-in features include server firewall, auto-patch updates, SSL, etc.

 It allows full-page caching by using FastCGI.
 Instead of using cache plugins, the full-page cache can improve your site’s performance.

 Since it lacks progressive features, it needs more dev-friendly options.
 Even the database isn’t easy to find, and setting up cloud servers other than Digital Ocean and Linode takes a lot of work.

-If you like DO with pre-installed Nginx+FastCGI, it’s easy to set up.
-You cannot use LiteSpeed or customized server software.
+SpinupWP is a reliable WordPress cloud hosting control panel BUT developers will not like it because it lacks some features.
 If you prefer a simple and clean control panel with NGINX configurations on a cloud host like DigitalOcean, try this.
-Configure PHP for each site separately.
-Pricing works fine for a couple of servers but is expensive for multiple servers.
+The pricing works fine for a couple of servers but is expensive for multiple servers.

 Pros: